Don't let a car accident put a damper on your spirit — a level head may keep parking lot chaos from ruining your shopping trip.

 - If you feel any pain or suspect you might have an accident-related injury after the fact, see your doctor as soon as possible.
 Document any and all doctor visits, the nature of any diagnosed injuries and any treatments or medications your doctor prescribes.

-While you may not be able to accident-proof yourself completely over the holidays, there are some things you can do to reduce the odds of being involved in a parking lot crash:
+While you may not be able to accident-proof yourself completely when shopping, there are some things you can do to reduce the odds of being involved in a parking lot crash:

-- Time your visit to when the stores — and parking lots — may be less crowded.
+- Time your visit to stores and venues when parking lots may be less crowded.
 Consider shopping in the morning or later in the evening.

 - Don’t drive distracted.
 That includes when you’re cruising the aisles looking for a spot, pulling into a spot or backing out of one.
 Stay alert for cars and pedestrians at all times.